How to Automate the Process of Implementing Secure Configurations

 By Sean Atkinson, Chief Information Security Officer, CIS®

-Based on the internationally-recognized and community-developed CIS Benchmarks, a remediation kit takes those benchmark recommendations and puts them into Windows Group Policy Objects (GPOs) and shell scripts for *nix based systems (such as Unix or Linux).
-Available through CIS SecureSuite Membership, remediation kits provide another vector to distribute secure configurations though either the group policy management console within Windows or via a shell within the *nix environments.
+Based on the internationally-recognized and community-developed CIS Benchmarks, a build kit takes those benchmark recommendations and puts them into Windows Group Policy Objects (GPOs) and shell scripts for *nix based systems (such as Unix or Linux).
+Available through CIS SecureSuite Membership, build kits provide another vector to distribute secure configurations though either the group policy management console within Windows or via a shell within the *nix environments.

 Moving towards confirmed compliance

 To get started, organizations should first establish a benchmark requirement.
 Secure configuration requirements should be documented as part of the operational security standard.
-Next, deploy secure configurations – this can be a manual process, or it can be automated with remediation kits.
+Next, deploy secure configurations – this can be a manual process, or it can be automated with CIS Build Kits.
 Third, establish continued monitoring.
 Be sure to define how often you’re going to review and assess configurations.
 The decision could be based on resources, but in most cases a recommended approach is to tier systems based criticality and risk.
 Tiering systems based on this categorization will define what should be scanned more often and those third- or fourth-tier systems that can be scanned less often.

 For example, let’s say Company A deploys CIS-CAT Pro to scan monthly on their critical infrastructure.
 CIS-CAT Pro will confirm compliance or may discover a configuration that is outside the benchmark recommendations.
 Company A has two options: